M 511: Exploiting a Vulnerable App (20 pts)

 Exploiting a Published Activity

-On your Android emulator, at the bottom, click the square icon.
+On your Android emulator, at the bottom, click the square icon, or drag up from the bottom of the screen.

 This shows the running apps.
 Drag Sieve up and throw it away.
 This closes Sieve.